Miscellaneous

 A drawing of the Kraken attacking a ship, mythical sea monsters concept.

 The knowledge that giants once existed fuels speculation that they may still exist.
 While the lion's share of Earth's land has been seen and studied, most of the ocean remains unexplored.
-We have – rather literally –only scratched the surface.
-Of course, there is danger in the flagrant filling of the blanks of natural history, but with so much unknown, inexistence is no more certain.
+We have (rather literally) only scratched the surface.

 Image of the Kraken, mythical sea monsters concept.